Hercules (musical)

-Hercules is a musical based on the Walt Disney Animation Studios 1997 film of the same name.
-The music and lyrics were written by Alan Menken and David Zippel with a book by Kristoffer Diaz and Robert Horn.
+Hercules is a musical based on the Walt Disney Animation Studios 1997 film of the same name, with music and lyrics by Alan Menken and David Zippel, and a book by Robert Horn and Kwame Kwei-Armah.
 The production is also loosely based on the legendary hero of the same name, the son of Zeus, in Greek mythology.

-Produced by Disney Theatrical Productions, the musical had a tryout at the Delacorte Theater in Central Park in August 2019 and was met with a mixed critical response.
+Produced by Disney Theatrical Productions, the musical had a tryout at the Delacorte Theater in Central Park in August 2019.
+It opened in the summer of 2025 at the West End's Theatre Royal, Drury Lane.

 Development

 In July 2017, Alan Menken announced that he was working on a stage adaptation of the 1997 film Hercules.
 On February 6, 2019, it was announced that the theatrical adaptation would premiere later that year.

 Productions

-Original Manhattan production (2019)
+Off-Broadway (2019)

 The world premiere occurred at the Delacorte Theater in Central Park, Manhattan, New York, as part of its Public Works program from August 31 until September 8.
 Menken and David Zippel returned to compose and write the songs, while Kristoffer Diaz wrote the book, Lear deBessonet directed, and Chase Brock choreographed.
 The cast included Jelani Alladin (Hercules), Roger Bart (Hades), Jeff Hiller (Panic), Joel Frost (Nessus), Nelson Chimilio (Pain), James Monroe Iglehart (Phil), Ramona Keller (Thalia), Tamika Lawrence (Calliope), Krysta Rodriguez (Meg), and Rema Webb (Terpsichore).
-Menken wrote new songs for the musical, as well as reusing the film's original works.
+Menken and Zippel wrote new songs for the musical, as well as reusing the film's original works.